adopted-ember-addons/ember-data-factory-guy/README.md

 ```

 *Note that though you are setting the 'user' belongsTo association on a project,
-  the reverse user hasMany 'projects' association is being setup on user as well*
+  the reverse user hasMany 'projects' association is being setup for you on the user
+  ( for both manual and factory defined belongsTo associations ) as well *

 ```javascript
   user.get('projects.length') // => 1